pedruru/johnstone2018/README.md

 * Non-Coding Mutations
 * Interactome

-~ Network Propagation Analysis not available in R. Done entirely in Cytoscape.
+*Network Propagation Analysis not available in R language.*
+*(The analysis was done entirely through Cytoscape.)*